 The British Pageant is Narrated by a character named Arthur Ashton and it explores events surrounding the beginning of the Church in the British Isles and the impact of the British members' abiding faith and deep love for one another and the Savior.
 See a video Glimpse of the British Pageant.

 The Nauvoo Pageant Core Cast consists of over twenty actors, representing historical figures such as Parley P. Pratt and Joseph and Emma Smith who perform live each night for the duration of the pageant.
-The core cast also presents short historical vignettes during the day and sometimes performs an hour-long presentation of "Our Story Goes On" in selected venues outside Nauvoo.
+The core cast also presents short historical vignettes during the day and performs an hour-long presentation of "Our Story Goes On" on selected Sunday Evenings in Nauvoo.

 Each year, the LDS Church seeks for professional-quality actors to fill 20+ core cast roles in the annual Nauvoo and British Pageants in Nauvoo, Illinois.
 There are roles for men and women age 20 through 70, as well as one teenage boy.

-Participation in the Nauvoo Pageant cast is a missionary experience for families and individuals.
-Participants will have many opportunities to share the gospel message with audience members and other visitors in Nauvoo while hosting the Country Fair celebration and performing in the pageant.
-Families and individuals will also have opportunities to strengthen their testimonies of the gospel through rehearsal and performance.
+Participation in the Nauvoo Pageant Family cast is an experience for families and individuals to share the gospel message with audience members and other visitors in Nauvoo while hosting the Country Fair celebration and performing in the pageants.
+Families and individuals will also have opportunities to strengthen their testimonies of the gospel through rehearsals and performances.

-The Nauvoo Pageant Work Crew consists of 20 able-bodied single young men, ages 16-25, who serve as site workers and technical support for the pageant.
+The Nauvoo Pageant Work Crew consists of able-bodied single young men, ages 16 or older, who serve as site workers and technical support for the pageant.
 Work crew members will assist with some technical elements of the pageant, including the stage, props, lighting, site, and Country Fair.

 The Nauvoo Pageant Volunteer Support consists of volunteers (ages 21 and older) who assist with costuming, security/site maintenance, food services, and family support.